 Yes!
 It is a percussion instrument used in the rhythm sections.
 It is prominent in Western classical and Bossanova music.

-Historically, triangle has been an orchestral instrument to create transitions in between sections.
+Historically, the triangle has been an orchestral instrument to create transitions in between sections.

 How Much Is A Triangle?